SCOUT-Community/COHORT-1/git-github/Readme.md

 Your portfolio can include:

-- 👋Introduction
+- Introduction
-- 🧑🏽‍💻 About Me
+- About Me
 -  Skills
-- 📂 Projects
+- Projects
-- 🎓 Education
+- Education
-- 📜 Certifications
+- Certifications
-- 📫 Contact Information
+- Contact Information
-- 🔗 LinkedIn and GitHub links
+- LinkedIn and GitHub links

 By the end of the class, you should have a **live portfolio page** that you can share with: